"No re-export to Russia": Legally Compliant Export Contracts

 Practical Recommendations

-Companies should first verify whether the scope is applicable at all.
-Specifically, whether they are dealing with goods listed in the specified lists and being sold to contract partners based outside the EU or a partner country.
+Companies should first check whether the scope of application is opened at all.
+Specifically, whether in individual cases it concerns goods listed in the mentioned lists of goods and sold to contract partners whose seat is not in the EU or a partner country.

-If the scope is applicable, companies must incorporate a "no re-export to Russia" clause into their contracts.
-The sample clause from the European Commission can be adopted but should be revised linguistically and substantively and complemented by additional regulations (audit, indemnity, etc.).
-Additionally, when German law applies, the AGB legal requirements must be observed.
+If the scope of application is opened, companies must include a "no re-export to Russia" clause in their contracts.
+The EU Commission's template clause can be adopted but should be revised linguistically and substantively and supplemented with additional regulations (audit, indemnity, etc.).
+Additionally, when German law applies, the requirements under general business terms law must be considered.

 Further Information

-(1) In the sale, supply, transport, or export of goods or technologies listed in Annexes XI, XX, and XXXV of this Regulation, of common high-priority goods in accordance with the list in Annex XL of this Regulation, or of firearms and ammunition in accordance with the list in Annex I of Regulation (EU) No 258/2012 to a third country — except for the partner countries listed in Annex VIII of this Regulation — exporters must, as of March 20, 2024, contractually prohibit re-export to Russia and re-export for use in Russia.
+(1) In the sale, supply, transport, or export of goods or technologies listed in Annexes XI, XX, and XXXV of this Regulation, of common goods with high priority according to the list in Annex XL of this Regulation, or of firearms and ammunition according to the list in Annex I of Regulation (EU) No 258/2012 to a third country — with the exception of partner countries listed in Annex VIII of this Regulation — exporters must contractually prohibit re-export to Russia and re-export for use in Russia from 20 March 2024 onward.

-(2) Paragraph 1 does not apply to the fulfillment of contracts before December 19, 2023, until December 20, 2024, or until their expiration date, whichever comes first.
+(2) Paragraph 1 does not apply to the fulfillment of contracts concluded before 19 December 2023 until 20 December 2024 or their expiration date, whichever is earlier.

-(3) In applying paragraph 1, exporters ensure that the agreement with the partner from a third country contains appropriate remedies for a breach of a contractual obligation entered into under paragraph 1.
+(3) When implementing paragraph 1, exporters ensure that the agreement with the third-country partner contains appropriate remedies in the event of a breach of a contractual obligation entered into under paragraph 1.

-(4) If the partner from the third country breaches any contractual obligations entered into under paragraph 1, the exporters shall inform the competent authority of the Member State where they reside or are established as soon as they become aware of the breach.
+(4) If the third-country partner breaches one of the contractual obligations entered into under paragraph 1, the exporters shall inform the competent authority of the Member State in which they are resident or established as soon as they become aware of the breach.

-(5) Member States shall inform each other and the Commission of any detected breach of a contractual obligation entered into under paragraph 1 or any detected circumvention of such an obligation.
+(5) Member States shall notify each other and the Commission of any established breach of a contractual obligation entered into under paragraph 1 or of any circumvention of such an obligation.

-The adaptation of the sample clause depends on many factors in the specific case, such as the chosen legal system, negotiating position, etc. The following formulation does not replace consultation by specialized lawyers.
+The adjustment of the template clause depends on many factors in individual cases, such as the chosen legal system, negotiation position, etc. The following wording does not replace advice from specialized lawyers.

 No re-export to Russia